 In 2009, opportunities presented themselves to him that allowed Brian to evolve and he found himself experiencing peace and contentment for the first time, ever.
 He wanted more of it!
 He implemented a strict recovery-oriented treatment plan he uses on a daily basis.
 Choosing to finally be content with himself, he was able to leave suicidal ideation, self-medicating and the trauma of nine years of childhood sexual abuse behind him forever.

-Now, at the age of 47, Brian is content with finding himself 15 years down the yellow brick road of addiction and mental illness (co-occurring) recovery.
+Now, at the age of 48, Brian is content with finding himself 16 years down the "yellow brick road" of addiction and mental illness (co-occurring) recovery.
 He still has bad times and days, but continuously keeps trying and never stops moving forward.
 He now devotes himself to helping others live a better life.
 To help others, who have gotten lost, stuck, struggle, deal, cope, find relief with/from their complications.

 Brian lives in South-Central Pennsylvania with Voodoo, Vulcan, and Rylee.
 He enjoys "Mrs. Right's" (she's Stacey) time and company being a goofball!
 He is a workout guru, finds humor in any situation, follows all Philadelphia professional sports teams, enjoys live music, cinema-movies, gardening, flower boxes, tattoos, outdoors, the Appalachian Trail, black coffee, coconut water and cinnamon sticks.
-Brian publishes books on managing many human ailments, presents live keynote speaking engagements and wellness workshops.
+Brian publishes books on managing many human ailments.
+He previously presented live keynote speaking engagements and wellness workshops.

-Brian is a present keynote speaker for PA Department of Corrections officer's training of Crisis Intervention Training (CIT), Shippensburg University mental health-criminal justice collation, members of: Pennsylvania (PA) Peer Support Collation, Pennsylvania Arthritis Foundation, Pennsylvania Mental Health Consumer Agency (PMHCA), Pennsylvania Recovery Organizations Alliance (PRO-A), Pennsylvania Disabilities network (DRN of Pa), Mental Health America (MHA of Pa), his local National Alliance (on) Mental Illness (NAMI) chapter, and also his local SMART-Recovery chapter.
+Brian is past keynote speaker for PA Department of Corrections officer's training of Crisis Intervention Training (CIT), Shippensburg University mental health-criminal justice collation.
+Present members of: American Civil Liberties Union (Pa), Pennsylvania Peer Support Collation, Pennsylvania Arthritis Foundation, Pennsylvania Mental Health Consumer Agency (PMHCA), Pennsylvania Recovery Organizations Alliance (PRO-A), Pennsylvania Disabilities Network (DRN of Pa), Mental Health America (MHA of Pa), his local National Alliance (on) Mental Illness (NAMI) chapter, and also his local SMART-Recovery chapter.

 Copyright © 2018 Brian D Satterfield.